khansrk/khanadvocates/README.md

-This Khan Advocates App which allow clients to register Their Cases and see the updates related to their cases
+Khan Advocates App which allow clients to register their Cases and see the updates related to their cases